The Beginners Guide To Pour Over Coffee

 Pour Over Coffee Ratio

-The water ratio is where you have the most control over your coffee’s flavor.
+The water ratio is where you have the most control over your coffee’s flavour.
 Strong or weak?
 Rich or mild?
 Blah or bitter?
 Here’s how to nail the perfect brew.

-The Specialty Coffee Association’s “golden ratio” recommends 55 grams of coffee per liter of water (2).
-That’s just under two ounces of beans per quart, or 9-11 grams for every 6-ounce cup.
+The Specialty Coffee Association’s “golden ratio” recommends 55 grams of coffee per litre of water (1).
+That works out to be around 9-11 grams for every 180-ml cup.
 A few taps on the calculator and this works out to an 18:1 water-to-coffee ratio.

 But some baristas brew at 16:1 or 19:1.
 Why?
 Because they like the way their coffee tastes.